dappnode/DAppNodeDocs/docs/troubleshooting.md

 ## I can´t install packages or it takes a lot of time to install them

 For installing packages the ETH node should be synchronised.
-In case the node is sync and your are experience this, enter in System and restart IPFS and VPN and connect again.
+In case the node is sync and your are experiencing this, enter in System and restart IPFS and VPN and connect again.

 ## Ports that need to be opened